emilygfagan/active-directory/powershell-scripts/README.md

 ![image023](images/image023.png) ![image025](images/image025.png)

-Next I wanted to make sure that the admin could review the information they inputted and confirm that it is correct before continuing with potentially incorrect information.
-I wanted the script to ask the user if the information was correct, and if it wasn't, provide a way to exit without entering incorrect information to AD.
+Next I wanted the script to ask the user if the information was correct, and if it wasn't, provide a way to exit without entering incorrect information to AD.
 Here's the bit of the script that I changed and an example on a new user:

 ![image027](images/image027.png) ![image029](images/image029.png)

+I made small improvements to my script to prevent case mismatching.
+I did this by adding `.ToUpper()`.

+I also wanted the script to ensure that each username it generates is unique.
+For example, if there were two users like Bill Smith and Bob Smith, both would initially generate the same username (e.g., `bsmith`).
+To handle this, I added a `while` loop that checks Active Directory for existing usernames and, if a conflict is found, automatically appends a number (e.g., `bsmith2`, `bsmith3`, etc.) until a unique username is created.

+![image]

 **Change username in AD:** `Set-ADUser -Identity oldusername -SamAccountName newusername`